 Low self-esteem can radically affect your success in life and often affects and is affected by mental health issues such as eating disorders, social anxiety, and depression.
 If you struggle with low self-esteem, the psychotherapists at Full Living: A Psychotherapy Practice represent a diverse group of culturally competent clinicians with individual styles and training in a wide range of approaches.
 At Full Living, director Karen L. Smith, MSS, LCSW, personally matches each client with the therapist who best meets their personality, preferences, and needs.
-To schedule a free initial intake session, email, call the office in Center City of Philadelphia, Pennsylvania, or use the online booking feature.
+To schedule a free initial intake session, email, or call the office in Center City of Philadelphia, Pennsylvania.

 Self-esteem reflects the opinion you have of yourself, including the extent to which you feel confident, valuable, and worthy of respect.
 Your self-esteem is shaped by many variables including your life experiences, the way others have treated you throughout your lifetime, and societal and cultural influences, as well as your psychological make-up.